Gold King Mine & Ghost Town, Jerome Arizona Photography

 2. Set your camera to manual mode.

-3. Put your camera on the 2-second timer, or use a cable release.
+3. Put your camera on the 2-second timer or use a cable release.

 4. Set your ISO very high for very dark locations (example: 6400).
 The higher the number, the more light goes into the camera.
-You cannot shoot a DSLR in total darkness without some light source, such as a church light, a full moon, or red light in the back of a room.
+You cannot shoot a DSLR in total darkness without some light source, such as a church light, a full moon, or a red light in the back of a room.
 Again, it’s not always about avoiding grain or digital noise here.
-ISO 100 for outdoors in graveyards with decent light.
+ISO 100 is for outdoors in graveyards with decent lighting.

 5. Set your aperture to the lowest it will go. (ex.
 2.8) to let more light in.
 If you need some depth of field, set the gap a little higher.
-You cannot go much higher in the darkness since the higher the number; the less light will come into the camera.
+You cannot go much higher in the darkness since the higher the number, the less light will come into the camera.
 Scroll your shutter speed until the meter reads center zero.
 You can take some test shots and adjust from there.

-EMF Meters:
+EMF METERS:

 Measure fluctuations in electromagnet fields (or EM fields).
 These fields directly result from electrical appliances in a home, cell phones, power lines outside, and even solar activity and weather fluctuations.
-Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields in their attempt to manifest themselves or interact with our world.
+Beyond that, a primary theory in the paranormal world is that entities can manipulate these fields to manifest themselves or interact with our world.
 When your meter goes off, do a long exposure on your tripod.

 Now you are set.
 If you do not have enough light or your camera will not focus, take a flashlight and light up a single subject in the picture.
 (Don’t blast light all over; you will disturb who it is you are there to find.)
 Put the focus point where the camera will focus on the area you have lit up.
 When you see the camera has obtained focus and the two-second timer starts, turn your flashlight off quickly before the exposure begins.
 The camera will now take the shot.
 Set your camera to manual focus without touching the focus ring.
 Take several pictures without moving your camera.
 You will have to refocus the same way every time you do different shots.